-One of the most respected holy sites in Lao; Pak Ou Caves have a history dating back thousands of years.
-Packed with over 4,000 Buddha icons, the caves, a shrine to the river spirit and Lord Buddha, are set in a dramatic limestone cliff at the point where the Mekong joins the Nam Ou River.
-There are two caves to visit, the lower cave called Tham Ting and the upper cave Tham Theung, both boasting miniature Buddhist figures that are mostly made from wood.
+Pak Ou Caves, 25 km north of Luang Prabang, have a history dating back thousands of years.
+Packed with over 4,000 Buddha icons, the caves are set in a dramatic limestone cliff at the point where the Mekong joins the Nam Ou River.

-The caves are a very popular pilgrim site for locals and get very busy during April when the Lao New Year is in full swing with locals washing and attending to the images.
-The caves are not far from Ban Xang Hai village, famous for its wine production and for the making of Lao wine earthen jars; it is a great side trip where you will get the chance to try locally produced whisky and wine.
+The caves get very busy in April, when Lao New Year is in full swing with locals washing and attending to the images.
+The caves are not far from Ban Xang Hai Village, famous for its wine production.
+It makes for a convenient side trip which lets you sample locally produced whisky and wine.